 Step 6: Review your data and conduct User Acceptance Testing (UAT)

-After migrating, review your cloud site to validate that everything is working as expected.
+After migrating, review your Cloud site to validate that everything is working as expected.

-- Application links to other server products may need to be reconfigured.
-If this is the case, after re-configuring them, re-test the functionality to ensure the integration works as expected.
+check if application links to other Server products may need to be reconfigured.
+If they do, after re-configuring them, re-test the functionality to ensure the integration works as expected.
 Learn more about application links

-- Check that any apps or app data you've migrated is working as expected.
+check that any apps or app data you've migrated is working as expected

-- Test integrations with other products, like Jira, Confluence, or Bitbucket.
+test integrations with other products, like Jira, Confluence, or Bitbucket

-- Take screenshots and document changes between your server and cloud sites for any training or communications you plan to deliver during the migration and post-launch.
+take screenshots and document changes between your Server and Cloud sites for any training or communications you plan to deliver during the migration and post-launch

-- Run the Jira macro repair and verify whether it fixed any broken macros.
+run the Jira macro repair and verify whether it fixed any broken macros

-- Check that your attachments have imported correctly.
+check your attachments have imported correctly

-- Check that any apps or app data you've migrated is working as expected.
+check that any apps or app data you've migrated is working as expected.
 Any macros that rely on third-party apps may be broken, for example, Gliffy Diagrams.
 If this is the case, check with the app vendor if it's possible to fix them.

 UAT and change management best practices